HolsDuckett/CV/README.md

 - Coordinating event planners, council regulations and venue requirements to ensure a smooth delivery of all necessary factors to create impacting events for capacities of up to 2,000.
+- Managing all event service teams and booking systems including event security and cleaning.

 **Jet Studios - Floor Manager (July 2018 to February 2019)**